-Why can't I access Quest or enroll in any courses?
+Why can't I access Quest or enrol in any courses?

-If you get a message from Quest indicating that you have a “Service Indicator”, it generally means that you have fees owing (course fees, tuition, or parking).
+If you get a message from Quest indicating that you have a “Service Indicator” or "Hold", it generally means that you have fees owing (course fees, tuition, or parking).
 To confirm fees owing, click on "Personal Portfolio” and then “HOLD”.
-If you owe PLAN or ENVS course fees, contact Taylor Ertel to determine the amount to be paid to settle your account.
+If you owe PLAN or ENVS course fees, contact Tiffany Chen to determine the amount to be paid to settle your account.
 Once the outstanding balance has been paid, it takes about 10 days to process the paperwork to release the hold.
 It is very important that you pay all course fees before the end of each term to eliminate any enrolment problems, and so you can access your grades.

-Why is a course is not coming up on Quest when trying to enroll?
+Why is a course not appearing on Quest when trying to enrol?

-On Quest, if the course is not coming up that you have requested, it may mean that it’s not offered, it’s full, or the only seats remaining are reserved for other programs.
-You should refer to the schedule of classes to determine why you don’t have the option to enroll.
+On Quest, if the requested course is not appearing, it may not be offered, it may be full or the only seats remaining are reserved for other programs.
+You should refer to the schedule of classes to determine why you don’t have the option to enrol.
 You can view the class limit, number of students enrolled and whether it’s offered that particular term.
-Be sure that the schedule of classes is not unofficial because if it is, the previous course offerings and class times were pulled forward from last year.
-If that’s the case, there will be a note at the top of the schedule of classes to indicate it is unofficial.
-If no note appears, then the schedule is official.
-Also refer to the course selection offerings list.

 Why do I get an error message when trying to enrol in a course?

 If you get an error message when trying to enrol in a course, it means that the course has not been added to your schedule and you have not been enrolled in the course.
 If the course is full, or the seats are reserved for other programs, you must contact the instructor to obtain permission to get into the course.